prahaladsharma/flutter_e_commerc/README.md

 # e_commerce

-Implement Bottom NavigationBar in home screen.
+Implement side drawer in home screen.

-- create two new classes.
+- create one new classes and call from dashboard.dart.
-   - Dashboard.dart:- for bottom navigation bar
+   - nav_bar.dart:- for side drawer.
-        - Added home.dart, account.dart, profile.dart in bottom navigation bar
-   - account.dart
-   - profile.dart
+- call nav_bar.dart from dashboard.dart.

 ## Getting Started